 - Oral presentations, whether single or multiple authors, are allotted 15 minutes to present during one of four sessions: a brief introduction of the student(s) by the faculty sponsor, a ten-minute presentation of the academic work, and a short question-and-answer period.

 - Poster presentations are displayed during one of three sessions.
 Each poster session is 1 hour and 30 minutes.

-- The Design Expo demonstrates the outcomes of design-based projects — often interdisciplinary and collaborative in nature — in an exhibit format.
+- The Design Expo demonstrates the outcomes of design-based projects.
+Often interdisciplinary and collaborative in nature these are presented in an exhibit format.
 The projects on exhibit are open to the public 9 a.m. to 3:45 p.m.

 - Begins with faculty members identifying students who have achieved exceptional levels of work and notifying the department/school of their intent to nominate.

 - Involves the completion of an online nomination, including a 75-word abstract, begun by the student and supported by the faculty sponsor.